Eye Deal Fishing Charters

 What to Expect on the Water

-"Top tier guy.
+"Outstanding!
+We had a great time and caught huge fish.
+We highly recommend Capt.
+Johson!" - Joseph "Top tier guy.
 Had a ton of fun and caught a lot of fish.
 2nd trip with him and will definitely be back to see him." - Tres

 Species You'll Want to Hook